 We have compiled an extensive list of quality analytical tools and reference guides for chemical analysis and unit conversion.
 This list is ever-growing, and we welcome any recommendations from our customers regarding useful chemical analysis tools.

 Currently, we are in the process of coding a set of analytical tools that we will host on our site.
 The source code for all of the analytical tools will be provided on our GitLab account as FOSS (free and open source software).
 If you are a supporter of FOSS applications and would like to join our efforts, please contact us for more information.

 Molar Mass and Mass Percent Composition Calculator

 Assay Analysis Tool

 Mass Molarity Calculator

 Solution Dilution Calculator

-The concentration of a solution is a measure of the number of particles of the solute, (a dissolved solid) which is in the solvent, (the liquid in which the solute is dissolved).
+The concentration of a solution is a measure of the number of particles of the solute (a dissolved solid) that are in the solvent (the liquid in which the solute is dissolved).
 The concentration of a solution can vary based on whether the solution is concentrated or diluted.